 If someone asks you to choose the most stylish speed boat to drive your loved one in it, drink wine with her on it and after that take her for a speed ride bonanza, what would it be?

 The Riva boatyard has a long history dating back to 1842.
 It was established on Lake Iseo, in Sarnico, Italy, when Pietro Riva began building boats at Sarnico, a small northern Italian town on the shores of Lago d’Iseo.

-The 1950s were the years of Carlo Riva, who had been driven by boundless passion for boats and the family business since he was a child.
+The 1950s were the years of Carlo Riva, who had been driven by the boundless passion for boats and the family business since he was a child.
 Riva had by then become widely regarded as the synonym of elegance, status and perfection.
-Select materials of the highest quality, a painstaking care for the tiniest details, unparalleled, long-standing expertise and craftsmanship.
-Riva’s creations became the object of desire for the aristocracy, award winning athletes, successful businessmen and movie stars.
+Select materials of the highest quality, painstaking care for the tiniest details, unparalleled, long-standing expertise and craftsmanship.
+Riva’s creations became the object of desire for the aristocracy, award-winning athletes, successful businessmen and movie stars.

 In November 1962 the myth was born: it was named Aquarama!

 Since its presentation, at the third Milan International Boat Show, the Aquarama became the symbol of Riva par excellence, almost "a brand within the brand”.
 The name of the yacht drew inspiration from the Cinerama system, the American experimental wide screens technique that revolutionized film making.
 The slogan the yacht was launched with contained several key-words: “Sun, sea, joie de vivre!”

 The year 1969 was another milestone in the history of the legendary brand: it was then that fiberglass production started.
 The first two Riva models in composite material were born: the day cruiser Bahia Mar 20’ and the cabin cruiser Sport Fisherman 25’.